-5. To hold a MICE event beyond what had been announced by the MTF on 20 October 2020, an EO must submit an application and event proposal for STB’s assessment.
+5. To hold a MICE event with more than 50 attendees, an EO must submit an application and event proposal for STB’s assessment.
 If STB is satisfied with the proposal, the Ministry of Trade and Industry (“MTI”) will give the EO approval to carry out the event.

 6. Each MICE event and its related marketing efforts may be carried out only after receiving approval from STB and MTI.
 EOs must submit their application and event proposal at least 1 month prior to each MICE event.
 STB and MTI will take up to 14 business days to assess each application.